This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Then you get bursts of citrus-y lemon in your mouth and just a little crunch from the quinoa.
 Yes, quinoa!
 For added crunch, and protein.
 One of my favorite ways to add protein to my breakfast.

-Now that you know all about quinoa, here's one I recommend you buy so you can whip up these muffins.
-Check it out!
+Now that you know all about quinoa, I recommend you buy some so you can whip up these muffins and the best quinoa brownies too!

-This Raspberry Lemon Quinoa Muffins recipe makes 12 muffins so you get at least one for breakfast everyday with leftovers to share.
+This easy muffin recipe with quinoa makes 12 muffins so you get at least one for breakfast everyday with leftovers to share.

 That is if you’re willing to share.
 I didn’t give any to the guy, but don’t tell him that.
 He’s always going through my food!